MissInterpret/onyx-native/README.md

 <br>

 <br>
-You then provide a concrete subclass of *NativeOnyxFn*. *NativeOnyxFn* provides an addtional static function which bootstraps the backing library and intializes native resources:<br>
+You then provide a concrete subclass of *NativeOnyxFn* which provides an addtional static function which bootstraps the backing library and intializes native resources:<br>
 <br>

 <br>
 Note that *NativeOnyxFn* only provides the means for easy use of native calls and an assurence of runtime consistency.
-Your concrete subclass is not forced to use any native methods when over-riding *consumeSegment*.
+Your concrete subclass is not forced to use any native methods when over-riding *consumeSegment*
 <br>

 #### Native